Cambria, Wisconsin

 Cambria is a village in Columbia County, Wisconsin, United States.
-The population was 767 at the 2010 census.
+The population was 777 at the 2020 census, 767 at the 2010 census.
 It is part of the Madison Metropolitan Statistical Area.

 History

-The town was incorporated in 1866.
-It was first called Florence, or Langdon's Mills, later Bellville, and finally Cambria, the Latin name for Wales, probably on account of the Welsh settlers who came there in 1845.

-Preceding the first Welsh colonists by about a year were two brothers, John and Samuel Langdon.
-In 1844, they settled on the site of the present village of Cambria, Samuel P. Langdon building a sawmill on a branch of Duck Creek, the other opening a small stock of merchandise.
+In 1844, two brothers, John and Samuel Langdon, settled on the site.
+Samuel P. Langdon built a sawmill on a branch of Duck Creek, the other opened a small stock of merchandise.
 They surveyed and platted four blocks, and called the village Florence.
 But the mill dominated the landscape in those days, and the settlement around it was called Langdon's Mills.